Ngalnya's

 Connected to Mob

 Art has always been the way I stay close to community across distance and time.
-Every piece I create is a conversation with my family, my mob, and the generations that shaped who I am.
-That connection is present in every brushstroke.
+Every piece I make is a conversation with my family, my mob, and the generations that shaped who I am.
+That connection is in everything I create.

 A Personal Journey

-Moving from Shepparton to Naarm deepened my understanding of place and identity.
-My practice has grown with me, exploring new ways to share Yorta Yorta stories while staying grounded in the knowledge of those who came before me.
+Moving from Shepparton to Naarm deepened my understanding of place and who I am.
+My practice has grown with me, finding new ways to share the culture and stories that have been passed down to me from generations before me.